kdoore/CS2335-Gitbook/simple-spawner.md

 In the code below, we will spawn a prefab gameObject that's added in the inspector, using the public GameObject variable.
 The prefab gameObjects should have an instance of the PickUp Script added as a script component.

 The spawned objects must have a Tag that corresponds to the PlayerController Tag in OnTriggerEnter2D\( \).
-It may work best to have all item Tags set to 'PickUp'.
+###Objects to Spawn - PickUp Prefabs
 PickUp Prefabs to be Spawned in the MiniGame should have the following configuration:  [See PickUp PreFabs](/pickup_items.md)

+Important: The PickUp Prefabs must have a Tag set that corresponds to the PlayerController Tag in OnTriggerEnter2D\( \).

 	- GameObject should be a PreFab
 	- A SpriteRenderer Component